eventide-examples/quickstart/README.md

 # Eventide Postgres Quickstart

-This quick example demonstrates the basic reading and writing of a message to a stream in the Postgres message store
+This quick example demonstrates the setup of an EventStore project, configuring the message store database connection, and basic reading and writing of a message to a stream in the Postgres message store

 ## Software Prerequisites